 In 1675 Denis Papin employed a different method for reducing the pressure below a piston.
 He filled the cylinder with steam rather than air, and then used cold water to condense the steam, reducing the pressure inside the cylinder and allowing atmospheric pressure to push the piston downwards.
 As in von Guericke’s experiment, the work was done by the atmosphere, not by the steam.

-These experiments would show the way to a solution to a serious problem confronting Britain’s coal mines.
+These experiments would show the way to a solution to a serious problem confronting Britain’s coal miners.
 The mine shafts extended below the water table, so that water naturally seeped into the mines.
 Keeping the mines relatively dry was a task that never ended.
 In just one colliery in Warwickshire, 500 horses were employed to lift water out of the mine.1 Thomas Newcomen, an ironmonger whose firm designed and built machines for the mining industry, thought that he could find a better solution.
 He envisioned a machine that repeatedly performed von Guericke’s experiment, with the water in the mines being the weight lifted.
 Newcomen began experimenting with this concept in 1700 and installed his first commercial machine in 1712.

 Newcomen’s “atmospheric engine” is shown above.
 The ghost of von Guericke’s apparatus is still visible.
 The rope has been replaced with a pivoting beam.
 The lefthand side of the beam is heavier than the righthand side, so that it has a tendency to drop.
 The weight has been replaced by a pump.
 The piston and the cylinder are still there, but with three added valves: a steam intake (V), a water injector (V’), and a waste water drain (V’’).
 There is a firebox and boiler (A) below the cylinder, and a water reservoir (C) above it.
 The engine is operated by opening and closing the valves.